What Exactly Is Choir School?

 In addition to the Thursday Choir School classes, Choir associate music director Ryan Murphy leads the singers as conductor of the Temple Square Chorale, which meets each Tuesday rehearsing and then performing a choral masterwork (such as Fauré’s Requiem or Mendelssohn’s Elijah).
 The Chorale consists of not only potential Choir members but also those members who joined the Choir the previous year fulfilling their requirement to sing a second year in the Chorale and other current Choir members.
 The Chorale was formed in 1999 as an extension of the Tabernacle Choir organization.

-The Choir School staff includes director Cherilyn Worthen, vocal coach Rebecca Wilberg, and Temple Square organists Bonnie Goodliffe and Linda Margetts—each with advanced degrees in music and extensive experience to share with Choir School members.
+The Choir School staff includes director Cherilyn Worthen, vocal coach Rebecca Wilberg, and Temple Square organists Linda Margetts and Joseph Peeples—each with advanced degrees in music and extensive experience to share with Choir School members.

 Final Concert and Exam